 - Underbite – The opposite condition when the lower arch protrudes over the upper arch when the jaw is closed, an underbite occurs and can make the jaw disproportionate.
 Chewing may be difficult, and the face sometimes looks older than the person really is.

 - Open bite – If the top and bottom front teeth don’t touch when the mouth is closed, an open bite occurs that may make it hard to breathe correctly and cause speech problems.

 - Crossbite – If an upper tooth falls behind a lower tooth when the mouth is closed, it’s called a crossbite.
 Severe tooth wear, excessive gum recession, or asymmetric jaw growth can result.

 What are Damon braces?

 The biggest difference between Damon braces and traditional ones is that Damon braces are self-litigating (or self-tightening).
-This means that Dr. Baharak does not need to frequently adjust your braces to tighten the wires; they tighten themselves by a sliding mechanism attached to each bracket.
+This means that Dr. Fooladi does not need to frequently adjust your braces to tighten the wires; they tighten themselves by a sliding mechanism attached to each bracket.
 The mechanism gradually moves continuously, pulling your teeth into better positions.
 Your teeth realign and your bite improves at a faster pace than traditional braces due to this feature.

 What is memory wire?